 Get Active With Them

 Exercising with your loved one is good for their (and your!) physical and mental health.
 You can go on walks together, do yoga, take dance classes, or join a gym.
+If you have a dog, go on walks together every day.
 After all, exercising with a partner can help ensure you both stick to it.